hdevilbiss/novela/content/post/deploying-wordpress-on-a-shared-web-host-with-capistrano.md

 Please note that this information is provided as-is.
 It is up to you to use your SSH and database credentials wisely.

-Edit 2021: I have added on content to use OpenSSH in PowerShell in Windows 10.

 ### Necessary Deployment Tasks

 * Know the stage of the deployment: development, staging, or production.